Arabic Words Used in Everyday Spanish: History, Meaning, and Common Examples

 Image: Unsplash

-In your Spanish language lessons, you'll discover many words shared with English that stem from Arabic roots.
+In your Spanish lessons, you'll discover many words shared with English that stem from Arabic roots.
 Take, for example, "Guitar" and "Guitarra," both deriving from the Arabic "quitara," with Greek origins in "kithara."
 Similarly, "Lute" traces back to Arabic as "Al-'ud".

 Whether it's the thunderous beat of a drum set or the lively melodies of castanets, Arabic influence echoes in Spanish.
 "Drum" originates from Arabic "tunbur," while "castanets" find their roots in "Kasatan."
 Lastly, the vibrant sounds of the "Zambomba" are steeped in Arabic tradition, stemming from "sanba'".